scolecite/mica-gd355/lectures/w8-csv.md

 - what is csv file
 - how to create
-- how to load into p5js
+- how to load into p5js (start with p5js reference example)

 - how to access row/colum
 - how to display